abhireddy117/ProResp/README.md

-This was a custom built application for Washington State University Horticulture by Abhilash Ambati and
+This was a custom built application for Washington State University Horticulture by Abhilash Ambati and Zachary Hall